Hersch History, Family Crest & Coats of Arms

 The surname Hersch was first found in Silesia, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Hersch family
+Early History of the Hersch family

 This web page shows only a small excerpt of our Hersch research.
 Another 134 words (10 lines of text) covering the years 1791, 1808, 1818, 1831, 1869, 1888, and 1896 are included under the topic Early Hersch History in all our PDF Extended History products and printed products wherever possible.